 We have enhanced the standard individual PhD in various ways to give you the best possible start on your RAS research and innovation career:

-- Specialist taught modules in a wide variety of RAS technologies to equip you for research;
+- specialist taught modules in a wide variety of RAS technologies to equip you for research;

-- Exposure to a diverse range of industry and academic RAS topics to give you a broad view of the potential and context of RAS;
+- exposure to a diverse range of industry and academic RAS topics to give you a broad view of the potential and context of RAS;

-- Cohort-based skills training including enterprise, public engagement, communication and research methods;
+- cohort-based skills training including enterprise, public engagement, communication and research methods;

-- Group projects and industry study workshops to foster creativity, practical skills and integration.
+- group projects and industry study workshops to foster creativity, practical skills and integration.

 You'll have your choice of specialist topics from more than 50 academic supervisors.
 The centre is based at the Bristol Robotics Lab, the largest specialist robotics laboratory in the UK, plus you'll have access to all the combined facilities of both partner universities.
 The FARSCOPE CDT programme has no funding for students outside of the EU, but any applications received from self-funded international students will be considered.

 Qualification and course duration